raspberrypilearning/3D-scene/en/step_5.md

 ## Distance and depth

-Now, you’re going to look at how to layer sprites to make some appear in front or behind others by using some of the `looks`{:class="block3looks"} blocks.
+Now, you’re going to program your sprites using layers to make some appear in front or behind others using the `looks`{:class="block3looks"} blocks.
+In addition to coding layers to create a sense of 3-dimensions, in this step you will also change the size of sprites in relation to each other.
+This will help to create a greater sense of depth in your scene.
+Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

 When you think about a stage or theatre in real life, you understand that the actors can move closer or further away from the audience; so that one can pass in front of another.
 This is called **depth**, and it makes things feel more realistic when you watch them (even cartoons!)